hpcc-systems/DataMgmt/README.md

 ___

 <a name="gendata_writedata"></a>
-`WriteData(dataStorePath, ds, filenameSuffix = '\'\'') := FUNCTIONMACRO`
+`WriteData(STRING dataStorePath, VIRTUAL DATASET ds, STRING filenameSuffix = '') := FUNCTION`

-Convenience method (function macro) that creates a new flat file from the given data and inserts it into the data store, making it the first generation of data.
+Convenience method that creates a new flat file from the given data and inserts it into the data store, making it the first generation of data.
 All existing generations of data will be bumped to the next level.
 If data is stored in the last generation then it will be deleted.

  * **Parameters:**
    * `dataStorePath` — The full path of the data store; must match the original argument to `Init()`; REQUIRED